agileware/civicrm-end-user-guide/docs/searching/searchkit/example-membership-listing.md

 # Case: Creating a Public Membership List

 There are many use cases for showing structured data from CiviCRM on a public page of a website.
 As an organization with several levels of membership, for example, it would be useful to have filterable and searchable lists on your website that are populated by live data from CiviCRM.
-With the help of Search Kit and Form Builder, this is an easy feature to add!
+With the help of Searchkit and Form Builder, this is an easy feature to add!

 The following demo will show, step-by-step, how to create a Logo Grid with tooltips and links to external(e.g. members') websites that can be filtered by (membership) type.